futurepaul/bdk-cli-tutorial/README.md

   }
 ```

 BDK has a few strategies it can use for index selection.
-Since our wallet is stateless (we're regenerating it every time we run the command line) it makes the most to pass the index explicitly.
+Since our wallet is stateless (we're regenerating it every time we run the command line) it makes sense to pass the index explicitly.
 But if you're building a stateful wallet you'll probably want to use `AddressIndex::New` or `AddressIndex::LastUnused`.

 ## Step 5a (optional): Verify receive address